 Leiden University Centre for Linguistics

-The Leiden University Centre for Linguistcs (LUCL) has a longstanding tradition in research in the world’s languages and features unique linguistic expertise.
+The Leiden University Centre for Linguistics (LUCL) has a longstanding tradition in research in the world’s languages and features unique linguistic expertise.
 Here you can study linguistic diversity from different theoretical perspectives.
 At LUCL, data-driven and theory-driven linguistic research interact to further develop an interdisciplinary approach to linguistic phenomena.

 A paid PhD position constitutes a four-year full time (or five year 0,8 fte part time) research position, with full funding sufficient for general subsistence.